charlie2951/krv32/README.md

 ## Steps for Generating HEX code from assembly language
 Use any RISC-V assembler to convert your assembly code into Hex dump.
 One of such online assembler can be found here https://riscvasm.lucasteske.dev/  .
 Copy the code hex dump, and paste it inside firmware.hex file in Verilog directory.
 Then run simulation.
 You can use any other assembler such as RISC-V toolchain etc.
 ## Steps for Generating Hex code from RISC-V C code
-1. Install prerequisite for Ubuntu
+1. Install prerequisites for Ubuntu
 ```
 $ sudo apt-get install autoconf automake autotools-dev curl python3 python3-pip python3-tomli libmpc-dev libmpfr-dev libgmp-dev gawk build-essential bison flex texinfo gperf libtool patchutils bc zlib1g-dev libexpat-dev ninja-build git cmake libglib2.0-dev libslirp-dev
 ```
 2. Install RISC-V gcc toolchain.
-You need a Linux PC or in Windows, Windows subsystem for linux with Ubuntu support.
+You need a Linux PC or Windows, Windows Subsystem for Linux with Ubuntu support.
 Follow the steps to install the toolchain <p>
-Clone the official Risc-V gnu toolchain and compile for 32-bit arch with ilp32 option (RV32I) without multiplication support that we have implemented into FPGA.
+Clone the official RISC-V GNU toolchain and compile for 32-bit arch with ILP32 option (RV32I) without the multiplication support that we have implemented into FPGA.
 ```
 $ git clone https://github.com/riscv/riscv-gnu-toolchain
 ./configure --prefix=/opt/riscv --with-arch=rv32i --with-abi=ilp32
 make linux
 ```
-Make sure that */opt/riscv* path having rw access.
-Otherwise change it to your preferred path. <p>
+Make sure that */opt/riscv* path has rw access.
+Otherwise, change it to your preferred path. <p>
-To compile toolchain for multilib support (both 32 bit and 64 bit), use the following <p>
+To compile a toolchain for multilib support (both 32-bit and 64-bit), use the following <p>
 ```
 ./configure --prefix=/opt/riscv --enable-multilib
 make linux